falafel2222/hyperloop-simulation/README.md

-# hyperloop-simulation
+# Hyperloop Simulation
-Simulation of the control system for the hyperloop pod
+This is a basic simulation of the control system for the hyperloop design project

+The simulation is first being roughly sketched in python, and will be remade in Matlab later.